TRAGOS -- BACK STORIES

 The Dark Art of Writing

 For me, the process of making a movie is a continual response to something I initially perceive and over time, become haunted and obsessed by.
-From these agitations there eventually emerges a redeeming compulsion to share that experience, with all its incumbent conflicts and releases, with the world; I feel saved when my vision reaches people (this idea is developed in my vision statement).
+From these agitations there eventually emerges a redeeming compulsion to share that experience, with all its incumbent conflicts and releases, with the world; I feel saved when my vision reaches people.
 For many years before actually writing and producing TRAGOS, I felt inundated by a series of harrowing perceptions of a cultural nightmare in western society:

 the significantly diminishing capacity for direct experience in its people